José Mourinho: Benfica

 The chance to become a top-tier manager arrived in September 2000 when Mourinho was appointed as the replacement for Benfica manager Jupp Heynckes after the fourth week of the Primeira Liga.

 When I spoke with Van Gaal about going back to Portugal to be an assistant at Benfica, he said: "No, don't go.
 Tell Benfica if they want a first-team coach you will go; if they want an assistant you will stay."

 The Benfica hierarchy wanted to appoint Jesualdo Ferreira as the new assistant coach, but Mourinho refused and picked Carlos Mozer, a retired Benfica defender, as his right-hand man instead.
 Mourinho was highly critical of Ferreira, whom he had first encountered as his teacher at ISEF and later lambasted the veteran coach by stating, "This could be the story of a donkey who worked for 30 years but never became a horse."

 Only weeks after being given the job at Benfica, Mourinho's mentor, Bobby Robson, offered him the assistant manager's role at Newcastle United.
 Such was Robson's desperation for Mourinho to join him he offered to step down after two years in charge and hand over the reins to Mourinho.
 Mourinho turned the offer down and said he knew Robson would never step down at the club he loved.

 Mourinho and Mozer proved a popular combination, enjoying a 3–0 win against rivals Sporting CP in December.
 Their reign appeared to be at risk after Benfica's election turned against club president João Vale e Azevedo and the newly elected Manuel Vilarinho said that he would instate ex-Benfica player Toni as his new coach.
 Although Vilarinho had no intention of firing him immediately, Mourinho used the victory over Sporting to test the president's loyalty and he asked for a contract extension.
 Vilarinho refused the demand and Mourinho resigned from his position immediately.
 He left the club on 5 December 2000 after just nine league games in charge.
 Upon later reflection, Vilarinho rued his poor judgement and expressed his frustration at losing Mourinho:

 [Put me] back then [and] I would do exactly the opposite: I would extend his contract.
 Only later I realised that one's personality and pride cannot be put before the interest of the institution we serve.

 União de Leiria

 Mourinho found a new managerial post in July 2001 with União de Leiria.
 During his time at União de Leiria, the team was on a run contesting places as high as third and fourth.
 After a 1–1 draw against Santa Clara on 20 January 2002, Mourinho recorded eight matches unbeaten in the league (six wins, two draws) since 25 November 2001.
-And the team was in fourth place, one point ahead of Porto, one point behind Benfica and six points behind the top of the league table.
+At this time the team was in fourth place, one point ahead of Porto, one point behind Benfica and six points behind the top of the league table.
 Mourinho's successes at Leiria did not go unrecognised and he caught the attention of larger Portuguese clubs.